jeju5/management/cs/aws/aws_developer.md

 * CodeDeploy Deployment Types
   * In-Place(Rolling) Deployment
-    * Applicable to EC2/OnPremise (not applicable to ECS/Lambda)
+    * Applicable to: EC2, OnPremise
     * Rolling Update
     * Each instance stops an app when doing an upgrade installation.
   * Blue/Green Deployment
-    * Applicable to EC2/OnPremise/ECS/Lambda
+    * Applicable to: EC2, OnPremise, ECS, Lambda
     * Enviroment swapping (blue env -> green env), which is a difference between immutable (no env swap)
     * Blue is active(current) version instances.
     * Green is new version instances.